splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-receiver.rst

        #  use instead of exporter token.
 Default value is false.
        #access_token_passthrough: true

 When adding the SignalFx receiver, configure both the metrics and logs pipelines.
-Make sure to also add the SignalFx expoerter as in the following example:
+Make sure to also add the SignalFx exporter as in the following example:

 .. code-block:: yaml